-Julie Norton has published four books which reflect various aspects of her life as well as her overriding interest in our closest living relative, the chimpazee.
+Julie Norton has published five books which reflect various aspects of her life as well as her overriding interest in our closest living relative, the chimpazee.

 A cup of tea that is forever England provides a unique insight into the everyday life of working class families at a time when much of the country was obsessed with pop culture and the new social freedoms that came hand in hand with the advent of the contraceptive pill.

 Julie Norton has skilfully entwined her visits to the home with Mira's own memories of her childhood in 1920s Marylebone, London.